Manish-BDE/Credit-Card-Fraud-Detection/README.md

   • Schedule a job for validating rules by comparing the incoming data from the POS terminals in JSON format with the values in the lookup table.

 STEP 21:
-  • If the transaction was marked genuine, then we need to update the lookup table with the new timestamp and the zipcode.
+  • If the transaction was marked genuine, then we need to update the lookup table with the new timestamp and the zip code.

 STEP 22:
   • Schedule a job for populating the lookup table.